-If you are trying to come up with some fun strategies for getting children excited about learning you may want to use “twin texts.”
+If you are trying to come up with fun strategies for getting children excited about learning you may want to use “twin texts.”
 This term refers to the use of fiction and nonfiction books to increase comprehension and build a foundation for critical thinking.
-Most think this only works with older school age children but that isn’t true!
+Most think this only works with older, school age children but that isn’t true!

 So many wonderful picture books are available that can be paired with nonfiction books (informational texts) to expand on concepts explored in stories.
-Children in Kindergarten-3rd grade (and probably beyond) still love it when you read to them so why not introduce some “real” information while having fun?
+Children in Kindergarten-3rd grade (and probably beyond) still love it when you read to them, so why not introduce some “real” information while having fun?

 I’ve listed a few examples of paired books I used for first grade library class visits.
 Each group of fiction and nonfiction titles are divided into themes.
 The combination of books listed below piqued everyone’s interest and sparked lots of conversation.
 In addition, the picture books I chose are also great “stand alone” books.
 If you are interested in any of the titles below, simply click onto the book covers to find them in our library catalog.

 You might think a story about an earthworm who goes on a quest to find the meaning of life, a picture book about a very impatient, loud-mouthed caterpillar and a short but funny story about piranhas and bananas don’t have anything in common but ask the right question and they do!

 I asked my audience of students the question: Is this true?
 Since these picture books have lots of “real” information along with engaging, funny characters and great illustrations we had a good time going through each story to pinpoint what was true.
 Then we did some fact checking by opening up the nonfiction books that I’d paired with the story books.
 Along with having a positive library experience the children learned about the importance of earthworms to our ecosystem, better understood the life cycle of caterpillars/butterflies and realized that piranhas did indeed eat bananas (along with fish, crustaceans, seeds, plants and the occasional human toe).